 Below the action buttons, you will find a switch:

-- Shared: If you turn this switch on, the library will be available to all members of your Trello Business Class team that the board is linked to.
+- Shared: If you turn this switch on, the library will be available to all members of your Trello Business Class Workspace that the board is linked to.

 The list will also contain libraries shared with you.
 For these, instead of the above, you will see a single action: